 The doorways to the elite tombs were located in the centre of the mud-brick and stone façades at the upper end of the slope.
 Wooden doors opened onto lofty corridors, some of them paved and roofed with sandstone slabs and walled with fine, white, limestone blocks.
 In the tomb of Khety (TT 311) these blocks were decorated with daily-life scenes and representations of a funeral ceremony.
 The long entrance passages led to square chambers, functioning as funerary cult chapels that housed a statue of the deceased with an altar in front of it.
 The walls of Khety’s cult chapel were decorated with scenes showing the voyage to Abydos, various funerary rituals, food production, and the manufacture of goods, followed by rows of offering-bearers.
 The entrances to the burial apartments were located in the back walls of the cult chapels or in front of their doorways, as in the tomb of Meru (TT 240).
 Behind them, sloping passages led to the burial chambers, housing the sarcophagi.
 After the funeral, these entrances were sealed.
 The walls of some of the sarcophagus chambers were decorated with representations of false doors, friezes of offerings, and offering lists.

-This talk will be given by Dr Patryk Chudzik of the Polish Archaeological Expedition to North Asasif: The Asasif Project, the Polish Centre of Mediterranean Archaeology and the University of Warsaw at the October 2021 meeting of the Essex Egyptology Group which will be held on 3rd October online via Zoom – attendance is free for members and £4 for non-members.
-Tickets for non-members are available to book from 20th September to 1st October via the contact form on this page.
+This talk was given by Dr Patryk Chudzik of the Polish Archaeological Expedition to North Asasif: The Asasif Project, the Polish Centre of Mediterranean Archaeology and the University of Warsaw at the October 2021 meeting of the Essex Egyptology Group which was held on 3rd October online via Zoom – click here to download the review of this talk.